 Tax and accounting

-Frequently asked questions about Buying property in Spain
+Frequently asked questions about taxes and accounting

 Yes.
 Inheritance tax is applicable in Spain on all assets included in your estate.
 What is more, inheritance tax does not form part of the double tax treaties between Spain and many countries, including the UK.
 Unilateral tax relief should be requested in the country of tax residence.

 Spanish law clearly defines how your estate should be divided and what proportion must pass to your relatives (e.g. spouse, children and other family members).
-The law generally applies to anyone who has assets in Spain.
+The law generally applies to anyone who has assets in Spain

 Are there any exemptions to the General rule where you become a tax resident after living in Spain for 183 days?
 How does the Golden Visa exemption to the 183-day rule actually work?